elsehow/pigwheel/README.md

 ## Why?
-Electron doesn't t need to bundle client-side javascript - just reads it straight from disk.
-A good bit faster, and no need for browser plugins or browserify/webpack plugins.
-Electron renderer provides a vanilla chromium environment for you.
+Electron doesn't need to bundle client-side javascript.
+It reads the renderer's .js files straight from disk.
+A good bit faster than bundling, and no browser plugins or browserify/webpack plugins.

-Plus, you can communicate with a node backend using Electron's IPC.
-No need for setting hassling with sockets or HTTP - just pass values!
+And, you can communicate with a node backend using Electron's IPC.
+No need for hassling with sockets or HTTP - just pass values!

 This example uses [yo-yo](https://github.com/maxogden/yo-yo) for unfancy (React-less) virtual-dom.

-Note: Instead of defoncing things, Pighweel relies on Electron IPC to update the state in the Node backend, where it will be safe even when the renderer process is totally refreshed.
+Note: Instead of defoncing things, Pighweel relies on Electron IPC to update the state in the Node backend.
+It will be safe there, even when the renderer process is reloaded.

 ## License
 BSD